VNT Chain Price Tops $0.0003 (VNT)

-VNT Chain (CURRENCY:VNT) traded 1.9% lower against the dollar during the twenty-four hour period ending at 0:00 AM ET on December 26th.
-In the last week, VNT Chain has traded up 1.2% against the dollar.
-One VNT Chain coin can now be purchased for approximately $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
-VNT Chain has a market cap of $785,273.53 and $284,328.00 worth of VNT Chain was traded on exchanges in the last day.
+VNT Chain (CURRENCY:VNT) traded 3.3% lower against the U.S. dollar during the twenty-four hour period ending at 19:00 PM Eastern on December 28th.
+One VNT Chain coin can currently be purchased for approximately $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
+In the last seven days, VNT Chain has traded 2.5% higher against the U.S. dollar.
+VNT Chain has a market capitalization of $823,079.74 and approximately $132,784.00 worth of VNT Chain was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.